MyoticTesseract/song_selecta/README.md

 - Create a `.env` file, and add your credentials like so

 ```
-# Check out botwiki.org/tutorials/how-to-create-a-twitter-app to see how to obtain the keys/secrets below.
-# TWITTER_HANDLE should be your Twitter bot's username, for example 'iamawakebot'

 clientId='SPOTIFY CLIENT ID GOES HERE'
 clientSecret='SPOTIFY CLIENT SECRET GOES HERE'